Winnie09/Wenpin_Hou/index.md

 Dr. Hou collaborates across diverse fields, including cancer, immunology, infectious diseases, and more.
 She is part of the [ENCODE4](https://www.encodeproject.org/) consortium and is contributing to single-cell analysis.

 #### Education and Training
-Dr. Hou earned her Ph.D. in Mathematics from The University of Hong Kong, where she was a recipient of [University Postgraduate Fellowships](https://gradsch.hku.hk/gradsch/prospective-students/scholarship-funding-and-fees) and [Postgraduate Scholarship](https://gradsch.hku.hk/gradsch/prospective-students/scholarship-funding-and-fees).
-Before joining Columbia, she was a postdoctoral fellow at Johns Hopkins University in the Department of Biostatistics, mentored by Drs.
-Stephanie Hicks, Hongkai Ji, Andy Feinberg, focusing on developing computational methods for inferring single-cell DNA methylation and its spatial landscape, and Department of Computer Science mentored by Drs.
-Suchi Saria and Aravinda Chakravarti.
+Wenpin Hou received her Ph.D. in Mathematics from [The University of Hong Kong](https://www.hku.hk/).
+She completed postdoctoral training at [Johns Hopkins University](https://www.jhu.edu/) across Biostatistics and Computer Science, where she developed statistical and machine learning methods for single-cell and spatial genomics, mentored by Stephanie Hicks, Hongkai Ji, and Suchi Saria.
+She earned her B.Sc. from [Sun Yat-sen University](https://www.sysu.edu.cn/sysuen/).

 #### For Prospective Students